syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To display the StartTime value in the date column of agenda View.
+To display the StartTime value in the date column of agenda View,

 {% highlight html %}